Helen Martin Wiki, Biography, Age, Husband, Net Worth, Family, & More Facts

 Marriage

-Helen Pienaar worked as a schoolteacher in Wakkerstroom for 18 months before marrying Willem Johannes Pienaar on January 7, 1920, in Volksrust, South Africa.
+Helen Pienaar worked as a school teacher in Wakkerstroom for 18 months before marrying Willem Johannes Pienaar on January 7, 1920, in Volksrust, South Africa.
 Willem, who was also a teacher, was brilliant as well as a gifted actor and dramatist.
 He was also a charming philanderer, and it appears that the marriage was doomed from the start.
 Helen, who was terrified of becoming pregnant and raising a child, had two abortions while married.

 The couple was officially divorced in 1926, and Pienaar fled to England, leaving behind substantial debts due to his unpopular political leanings.
 The couple had two children.
 Helen, who had grown up in a strict Calvinist household, was deeply troubled by her divorce and the two abortions she’d had while married to Pienaar, which occurred during their marriage.